cypress-io/cypress-documentation/source/guides/continuous-integration/aws-codebuild.md

 The {% url "build-list strategy" https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build-buildspec.html#build-spec.batch.build-list %} offers a way to specify an image hosted on DockerHub or the {% url "Amazon Elastic Container Registry (ECR)" https://aws.amazon.com/ecr/ %}.

-Cypress offers various {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI, which are built with Google Chrome and Firefox.
+The Cypress team maintains the official {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI, which are built with Google Chrome and Firefox.
 This allows us to run the tests in Firefox by passing the `--browser firefox` attribute to `cypress run`.

 ```yaml
 # buildspec.yml